gkaley21/gkaley21/README.md

 My name is Gabriel, I'm an IT professional trying to learn and demostrate my progress.

 - 🔭 I’m currently working on python projects.
- - 🤔 I’m currenlty learning intermediate python and HTML
+ - 🤔 I’m currenlty learning intermediate python
  -  📫 How to reach me: akg112033@gmail.com

 <!--